trustinveritas/cyber-blog/docs/GitHub/1-YubiKey/index.md

 | TTL-based session expiry   | ✅ Yes    | 1–5 minute cache window    |
 | Touch requirement enforced | ✅ Yes    | All subkeys require tap    |
 | Admin rights needed        | ❌ No     | All actions run as user    |

----

-## 🔐 Final Thoughts

-This setup gives you **maximum GitHub security with minimal trust** — perfect for corporate systems, hardened developer environments, or CTF/Red Team tooling workflows.
-YubiKey protects your keys.
-GPG agent settings minimize session risk.
-And PowerShell keeps it all reproducible.